GOP senators say they will reject election results unless commission is formed

 The joint session of Congress is required by law to ratify presidential results, but also allows "members to object to the returns from any individual state as they are announced," according to the Congressional Research Service (CRS).

-Hawley has so far been the only Republican senator to commit to challenging the electoral votes in a last-ditch effort to deliver Mr. Trump a second term after previous efforts to challenge the election results failed, including losses of several lawsuits brought by the campaign.
+Hawley was previously the only Republican senator to commit to challenging the electoral votes in a last-ditch effort to deliver Mr. Trump a second term after previous efforts to challenge the election results failed, including losses of several lawsuits brought by the campaign.

 "At the very least, Congress should investigate allegations of voter fraud and adopt measures to secure the integrity of our elections.
 But Congress has so far failed to act," Hawley said last week.

-However, some Republicans consider the effort by Hawley to be damaging to democratic institutions, and accuse him of making a cynical ploy to garner the support of Mr. Trump's voters ahead of a potential 2024 presidential bid.
+But even some Republicans consider the effort by Hawley and others to be damaging to democratic institutions, and have accused them of making a cynical ploy to garner the support of Mr. Trump's voters.

+Senator Pat Toomey of Pennsylvania — one of the states that Mr. Trump's supporters may seek to challenge the election results — soundly denounced the actions of Hawley, Cruz and others in a statement on Saturday.

+"A fundamental, defining feature of a democratic republic is the right of the people to elect their own leaders.
+The effort by Senators Hawley, Cruz, and others to overturn the results of the 2020 presidential election in swing states like Pennsylvania directly undermines this right," Toomey said.
+"I voted for President Trump and endorsed him for re-election.
+But, on Wednesday, I intend to vigorously defend our form of government by opposing this effort to disenfranchise millions of voters in my state and others."

 In a scathing tweet last week, Republican congressman Adam Kinzinger said Hawley's "internal monologue" while releasing his statement was: "I want to be President so I decided to try to get POTUS tweet saying I'm great even though I know this isn't going anywhere, but hey...
 I'll blame someone else when it fails."